renatomaia/coutil/doc/manual.md

 ### `system.suspend ([delay])`

-Suspends the execution of the calling coroutine, and schedules it to be resumed after `delay` seconds have passed since the coroutine was last resumed.
+[Await function](#await) that awaits `delay` seconds since the coroutine was last resumed.

+If `delay` is not provided,
+is `nil`,
+or negative,
+it is assumed as zero,
-If `delay` is not provided or is `nil`, the coroutine is scheduled as ready, so it will be resumed as soon as possible.
+so it will be resumed as soon as possible.
-The same is applies when `delay` is zero or negative.

-Returns `true` if the calling coroutine is resumed as scheduled.
-Otherwise it returns like [`event.await`](#eventawait-e).
-In any case, the coroutine is not scheduled to be resumed anymore after it returns.
+Returns `true` in case of success.

 ### `system.emitsig (pid, signal)`